hars83-creator/Vehicle-Rental-System/README.md

 ____________________________________
 In  GCC, the program can be compiled with a single command:

 gcc -I include src/main.c src/utils.c src/vehiclerental.c -o main

-Once it compiles , you can run it like (   ./main  ).
+Once it compiles , you can run it like (./main < sample_input.txt).

 **********************************************************
 *     ⭐   Directory structure     ⭐                     *